momo-trip/PILOT/README.md

 docker run -it --name pilot-run pilot:latest
 ```

-All commands in the following sections are run inside the container, where the
+All commands in the following sections are run inside the container.
-repository is at `/root/PILOT` and `PILOT_BASE_DIR` is already set.

 #### 3. Prepare the target program